(Lea este artículo en español 🇪🇸 )

 It may seem dramatic, but a brand crisis can catch you when you least expect it.
 And if it does, you’ll be glad that you caught it early and had a chance to limit the damage.
 That’s why social media monitoring should be part of any crisis management plan.

-Pulse Alerts are one of Mention’s key crisis management features.
+Spike Alerts are one of Mention’s key crisis management features.
 If there’s any radical increase in mentions of your brand (or anything else you’re listening to for that matter), you can be notified via email and/or via text message.

 “Because they defend

 controversial causes, Doctors of the World relies a lot on Mention to identify